Siegallab/PIE/docs/source/full_experiment.rst

 The following are the minimal required parameters, and must be included in each experiment:

-.. csv-table:: Required Setup File Parameters
+.. csv-filter:: Required Setup File Parameters
-   :file: _static/setup_tables/required_params.csv
+   :file: ../../PIE_data/param_descriptions.csv
+   :included_cols: 0,2
    :widths: 1, 3
+   :include: {1: 'required'}
    :width: 100%
    :header-rows: 1
    :stub-columns: 1